JoryD/Connect4AI/README.md

 # Connect4AI
 A monte carlo AI for Connect4 written in Python.
+This project was tested in Python 3.8 and should work with any Python 3 install.

 # Usage:
   ```python Connect4.py``` runs simulated game